hthtb22/Numerical-Methods-for-ODEs-1.-ELTE-/README.md

 Author: Imre Fekete (Department of Applied Analysis and Computational Mathematics, Eötvös Loránd University)
 <br>

 The problems sheets have been created during the academic year 2018/2019.
+This is a modified and updated version of the original one.

 Options for running the Jupyter notebooks
 + locally on your computer